robertbraeutigam/scan/README.md

 2. Responder sends "Continue Handshake"
 3. If handshake not concluded, Initiator also sends "Continue Handshake".
    If handshake not concluded after that, go to 2.
+4. Initiator sends "Capabilities" message
-4. Responder sends "Data and Controls" message
+5. Responder sends "Data and Controls" message

 After this the Responder sends "Data Frame" messages if there is new or updated data available, and sends "Data and Controls" whenever its controls or data strucutre change.
 Also it may